 There are more news.
 For example, we can now pause navigation at any time.
 This is useful when, for whatever reason, you want to momentarily deviate from the planned path (for example to search for water).
 On the map screen we now find a pause button at the bottom left.

-Which is a relief because we will avoid constantly receiving the message of “Off course” with the consequent beep of the bike computer.
-And since the Edge 1030 Plus has a noticeably higher volume than previous devices, believe me... you don't want to be constantly listening to the beep.
+Which is a relief because you won't be constantly getting the "Riding off course" message on the screen with the resulting beeping from the cycling computer.
+And since the Edge 1030 Plus has a noticeably louder volume than previous devices, trust me... you don't want to be constantly hearing the beeping.

 And if at any point we return to the original route, it will start the navigation again without us having to do anything.
 With the example above, suppose you pause the navigation to go for water (we all know you did it to go for a beer with the group).
 Once you have filled the bottles of your bike (you drank your beer), you return to the established route and the Edge will understand that you will continue riding it, so it will start it again.